Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Srini Nandury - Summit Redstone Partners LLC

 Right.
 Sorry to get back into the queue again.
 Just a clarification on the Purley platform.
 Is the OmniPath integrated into the processor itself now or is it still a separate card?
-How is OmniPath now different from the (38:42)?
+How is OmniPath now different from the prior version?
 Thank you.

 Eyal D. Waldman - Mellanox Technologies Ltd.